 - Negotiating aggressively to secure a fair rotator cuff injury settlement on your behalf

 - Taking your rotator cuff injury claim to court if the insurance company refuses to offer a fair and reasonable settlement

-To discuss the details of your rotator cuff injury case and explore your legal options with an attentive and caring attorney, call Younce, Vtipil, Baznik & Banks, P.A., at (919) 661-9000 or contact us online for your free initial case review.
+To discuss the details of your rotator cuff injury case in North Carolina and explore your legal options with an attentive and caring attorney, call Younce, Vtipil, Baznik & Banks, P.A., at (919) 661-9000 or contact us online for your free initial case review.